kjetilfjellheim/electronics_projects/projects/amplifiers/class-a/index.html.md

 The circuits gain have now increased.
 Vin peak to peak is now 0.06V, but the output is between 0.88V-4.45V.
 The gain therefore increased to around -59 (theoretical).
 There is a very slight distortion as the top is slightly wider than the bottom.
 <br><br>
-The lower-than-theoretical gain occurs because:
+The lower-than-theoretical gain occurs because:<br>
-- C3 doesn't fully bypass R4 at 50Hz startup transient
+- C3 doesn't fully bypass R4 at 50Hz startup transient<br>
-- Some AC voltage still appears across R4
+- Some AC voltage still appears across R4<br>
-- Transistor output impedance reduces gain
+- Transistor output impedance reduces gain<br>

 ## Too high amplitude
 > <img src="images/simulation_ac_too_high_amplitude.png">